abmetheny/challenge-4-code-quiz/README.md

 ## Description of Work Performed
 Wrote HTML, JavaScript, and CSS files from scratch to generate the following:
 * A splash page that lists the name of the quiz and a clickable "Start" button
+* User can click to view high scores from the start screen
 * Once the "Start" button is clicked:
   * The first quiz question loads and a 30 second countdown timer begins
   * Once the user selects a clickable answer button, the next question begins